scorchingoyster/scorchingoyster.github.io/_posts/2025-10-24-being-better.markdown

 Obviously, I couldn't get a straight answer, but this advice caught my attention: "Look for consistent ways to scale your learning."

 It is a great idea and I did appreciate the advice.
-But after thinking about it for an unnecessarily length of time, I thought I'd rephrase it as this question: **What can you do better everyday?**
+But after thinking about it for an unnecessarily long time, I thought I'd rephrase it as this question: **What can you do better everyday?**

 And I don't mean that better as in learning how to code or design better or "network with 10 strangers in your industry" kind of better.
 I meant more along the line of being better as _a person_.